grafana/alloy/docs/design/908-proposal-process.md

 3. After being in _Likely Accept_ or _Likely Decline_ for a week, this proposal
    will be either formally accepted or declined and move to the relevant state.

-If this proposal is accepted, all existing an new proposals will be subject to the process described here, and the following will occur:
+If this proposal is accepted, all existing and new proposals will be subject to the process described here, and the following will occur:

 * A new public project board will be created for tracking proposals in their